bemayr/asteroid_impact_py3/doc/scriptjson.rst

 Each step has the following attributes:

  * action: The name of the action.
-Should be "instructions", "game" or "blackscreen"
+Should be "instructions", "game", "text" or "blackscreen"
  * `duration`: The duration in seconds (such as 12.5) after which to automatically advance to the next step.
 This can be null for some actions, see below.